Three Hidden Traps of Low Flow Cutoff

 When writing specifications for a steam meter, engineers tend to be more interested in the potential maximum flow, even if a system will never come close to producing those numbers, while going out of their way to avoid a flow that's too low, even if it's a better option.

 For example, a meter with a maximum capacity of 10,000 lbs/hour and a turndown ratio of 10:1 has a low flow cutoff of 1,000.
 Realistically, that system is producing closer to 3,000 lbs/hour and will never even come close to reaching the high end.
-At certain times, however, the system is operating closer to 300 lbs/hour, all of which fails to register.
+At certain times, however, the system is operating closer to 300 lbs/hour, all of which fail to register.

 This lack of metering at the lower end of production is a missed opportunity.
 Revenue is simply disappearing into thin air.